Hurricane Irene: New England

-Near Halifax, Nova Scotia, Canada, numerous large local and ocean-going vessels anchored in Bedford Basin to ride out the storm.

 Impact

 Lesser Antilles

 Following its path through the northeastern Caribbean, Irene spread tropical storm conditions across all of the Leeward Islands, causing overall little damage but flooded some low-lying areas.
 To the south, strong thunderstorms and showers spread over Martinique, though most of the activity occurred prior to development into a tropical cyclone.
 In spite of the center tracking just north of Guadeloupe's island Grande-Terre, the strongest effects were brought on by Irene's outer rainbands.
 Tropical-storm-force winds generated brief rough seas, with peak wave heights of no more than 18 ft.
 Accompanying intermittent torrents swept through much of the territory, but overall rainfall was moderate; precipitation totals of between 3.1 and 4.7 in fell in Basse-Terre during the event.
 Due to the storm conditions, LIAT was forced to suspend all of its flights in Antigua for early August 22.

 Passing near the British Virgin Islands while strengthening, Irene brought gusty winds and heavy precipitation to the territory; however, resultant property damage was minimal.
 A lightning strike over Necker Island sparked a large fire at one of business magnate Richard Branson's resort homes, but all of its guest occupants—including British actress Kate Winslet—were able to exit the area.
 Irene crossed Saint Croix, U.S. Virgin Islands as a strong tropical storm on August 21, though relatively calm winds associated with the passage of its center were recorded over the island.
 To the north in Saint Thomas, storm conditions became progressively worse; sustained gale-force winds swept across the territory, with a gust of up to 68 mph recorded at 21:20 UTC.
 Upon impact, the winds and inclement weather caused scattered power outages across all islands.
 Wide-scale assessments confirmed light damage to public schools, mostly confined to debris and leaks.